UTZbox/LetsGO/README.md

 Ableton Live is a registered Trade Mark of Ableton www.ableton.com Ipad, Mac, iOS and OSX are registered Trade Marks of Aplle Inc. www.apple.com For details about using and licensing, please refer to the dedicated website or authors.
 The LetsGO Project ist licensed under GNU V3.
+Copyright by Mike Utz. www.utzs.ch